Schedule a Reboot With a PowerShell Script

 Log-Activity "Reboot script execution completed."

-- Create a scheduled task (scheduled job) policy using the Group Policy Management Console :
+2. Create a Scheduled task Policy using the Group Policy Management Console

 Open Group Policy Management